smpl-ndrw/deep-dark-space/README.md

 }
 ```

+After many updates to the theme, the list of words that are italicized by default has grown a lot.
+To find out the word's token, use the [SCOPE INSPECTOR](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide#scope-inspector) tool that is built into VS Code.

 4. If you want to italicize **only** the **_class_** or **_parameter_**, add these settings to your **_settings.json_** file.

 For example, let's italicize **only** the **_parameter_**: